Canon 1D X Mark II vs Panasonic FZ300

-The Canon EOS-1D X Mark II and the Panasonic Lumix DMC-FZ300 (labelled Panasonic FZ330 in some countries) are two digital cameras that were revealed to the public, respectively, in February 2016 and July 2015.
+The Canon EOS-1D X Mark II and the Panasonic Lumix DMC-FZ300 (labelled Panasonic FZ330 in some countries) are two digital cameras that were officially introduced, respectively, in February 2016 and July 2015.
 The 1DX Mark II is a DSLR, while the FZ300 is a fixed lens compact.
 The cameras are based on a full frame (1DX Mark II) and a 1/2.3-inch (FZ300) sensor.
-The Canon has a resolution of 20 megapixel, whereas the Panasonic provides 12 MP.
+The Canon has a resolution of 20 megapixels, whereas the Panasonic provides 12 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic FZ300 is considerably smaller (54 percent) than the Canon 1D X Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the FZ300 has a lens built in, whereas the 1DX Mark II is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 1DX Mark II and their specifications in the Canon EF Lens Catalog.

 Concerning battery life, the 1DX Mark II gets 1210 shots out of its LP-E19 battery, while the FZ300 can take 380 images on a single charge of its DMW-BLC12 power pack.
 As can be seen in the images above, the 1DX Mark II has a battery grip built in.
 This facilitates image-taking in portrait orientation and gives it additional battery power.